Server

 http://host:port/context/rest/api-name/api-version/resource-name

-• auth: – for authentication-related operations.
+• auth - for authentication-related operations.
+Current version is 1.

-• api: – for everything else.
+• api - for everything else.
+Current version is 2.

+There is also a symbolic version, called latest, which resolves to the latest version supported by the given Jira instance.
 As an example, if you wanted to retrieve the JSON representation of issue JRA-9 from Atlassian's public issue tracker, you would access:

 1